mapup/toll-for-route-from-mapping-service-esri-arcgis-maps/python/README.md

   ]
 }

-#response file after post to the give link using payload as value for stop and providing other parameters
+#response file after post to the given link using payload as value for stop and providing other parameters
 response_from_arcgis=requests.post(arcgis_url,data = {'f': 'json','token': token_Esri,'stops':json.dumps(payload)}).json()

 #making a list for all coordinates to make polyline NOTE ARCGIS provides lon-lat pairs but we need lat-lon pairs
 coordinate_list=[i[::-1] for i in response_from_arcgis['routes']['features'][0]['geometry']['paths'][0]]

 #Encoding coordinate lists into polyline
-polyline_from_Arcgis=Poly.encode(coordinate_list)
+polyline_from_Arcgis=poly.encode(coordinate_list)
 ```

 Note: